ROTARY YOUTH EXCHANGE FOR 2020

 Am I eligible to be a Rotary exchange student?

 The Rotary Youth Exchange program is open to high school students studying Year 9 or 10 in the year before departure.
+Applicants must be at least 15 years old by the time they are due to leave for their exchange in January.

 It does not matter whether your parents are members of a Rotary Club - the program is open to children of Rotarians and non-Rotarians alike.